poetry

 This is not a way to leave the world;

-it’s how I go a thousand times deeper
+it’s how I go a thousand times deeper into her embrace.

-with the weight of words;
+It’s nothing I can prove with the ornaments of words;

-it’s how I dance with the sacred
+it’s how I dance with the sacred when she calls my name.

 To dive into the void of her mouth is an honor;